Liupeter01/FullStackChattingDemo/README.md

    # in order to get the desired effect.
    tcp-backlog 511

-   # Unix socket.
-   #
-   # Specify the path for the Unix socket that will be used to listen for
-   # incoming connections.
-There is no default, so Redis will not listen
-   # on a unix socket when not specified.
-   #
-   # unixsocket /run/redis.sock
-   # unixsocketperm 700

    # Close the connection after a client is idle for N seconds (0 to disable)
    timeout 0

    # TCP keepalive.
-   #
    # If non-zero, use SO_KEEPALIVE to send TCP ACKs to clients in absence
    # of communication.
 This is useful for two reasons:
-   #
    # 1) Detect dead peers.
    # 2) Force network equipment in the middle to consider the connection to be
    #    alive.
-   #
    # On Linux, the specified value (in seconds) is the period used to send ACKs.
    # Note that to close the connection the double of the time is needed.
    # On other kernels the period depends on the kernel configuration.
-   #
    # A reasonable value for this option is 300 seconds, which is the new
    # Redis default starting with Redis 3.2.1.
    tcp-keepalive 300